bbartling/BAC0-GUI/README.md

 ## Example BACnet READ request with a POST to `localhost:5000/bacnet/read` with JSON in the body:

-read single to MSTP device address 2 on network 12345:
+* Note: read sensor value of MSTP device address 2 on network 12345:
 ```json
 {
 "address":"12345:2",